-- 7.1 The Senior Management Team (SMT) is responsible for the allocation of sufficient resources to enable delivery of an effective programme. - 7.2 The Deputy Head of Sixth Form (Careers and HE) is responsible for CEIAG and WRL induction training for all new staff, the strategic direction and practical implementation of this policy, including procuring all appropriate resources and liaising with stakeholders about the development of the CEAIG and WRL programme. - 7.3 The Head of Sixth Form and the Sixth Form Team liaise closely as a team with the Deputy Head of Sixth Form (Careers and HE) ensuring the most effective provision is made for Sixth Formers as they make decisions about education and employment decisions after A-levels. - 7.4 The Head of PSHE is responsible for assisting the Deputy Head of Sixth Form (Careers and HE) in integrating an effective programme of careers education into the PSHE curriculum and training PSHE teachers appropriately. - 7.5 Heads of Department are responsible for considering how careers education can be built effectively in to their subject curriculum to help pupils recognise the links between the knowledge and skills that they acquire in lessons and the careers possibilities linked to that subject. - 7.6 Pastoral Staff including Heads of House, Form Tutors and Curriculum Support are responsible for ensuring that pupils receive high quality CEIAG. - 7.7 All Teaching and Pastoral Staff liaise closely with the Deputy Head of Sixth Form (Careers and HE) regarding the referral of pupils for individual advice and guidance if it is felt that additional support is required at any point in a pupil's school career.
+- 7.1 The Senior Management Team (SMT) is responsible for the allocation of sufficient resources to enable delivery of an effective programme. - 7.2 The Deputy Head of Sixth Form (Futures) is responsible for CEIAG and WRL induction training for all new staff, the strategic direction and practical implementation of this policy, including procuring all appropriate resources and liaising with stakeholders about the development of the programme. - 7.3 The Head of Sixth Form and the Sixth Form Team liaise closely as a team with the Deputy Head of Sixth Form (Futures) ensuring the most effective provision is made for Sixth Formers as they make decisions about education and employment after A Levels. - 7.4 The Heads of PSHE/Enrich/YJOL are responsible for assisting the Deputy Head of Sixth Form (Futures) in integrating an effective programme of careers education into their programmes, providing resources and training teachers appropriately. - 7.5 Heads of Department are responsible for considering how careers education can be built effectively in to their subject curriculum to help pupils recognise the links between the knowledge and skills that they acquire in lessons and the careers possibilities linked to that subject. - 7.6 Pastoral Staff including Heads of House, Personal Tutors, Form Tutors and Curriculum Support are responsible for ensuring that pupils engage with CEIAG. - 7.7 All Teaching and Pastoral Staff liaise closely with the Deputy Head of Sixth Form (Futures) regarding the referral of pupils for individual advice and guidance if it is felt that additional support is required at any point in a pupil's school career. - 7.8 The Compliance Officer supports the Head of Futures with respect to highlighting changes in policies and other updates (for instance the ISI) relating to CEIAG.